 Cut and Paste

-So for my fellow order vs chaos folks, I hope this helps as you may need to reorder your scenes!
+So for my fellow order versus chaos folks and otherwise, I hope this helps as you reorder your scenes!